How To List Networking Skills on a Resume (And 10 To Develop)

 Updated October 24, 2022 | Published February 25, 2020

 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

 Related: 7 Networking Tips to Build Your Network in Strategic & New Ways!

 This video offers 7 strategic networking tips that you can use no matter what stage you are at in your career.

-Networking skills—like communication, active listening and social skills—are extremely valuable to have in both professional and personal environments and are particularly coveted by employers, as all successful businesses depend on networking.
-This said, it is not enough to simply have great networking skills.
-You also need to know how to market them in a resume.
+Networking skills, like communication, active listening and social skills, are extremely valuable in both professional and personal environments and are particularly coveted by employers today.
+This said, it’s not enough to simply have great networking skills.
+You also need to know how to make others aware of them, like by including them on your resume.

 What are networking skills?

 Networking is a critical skill in sales, business development and several other industries.
 Networking skills are necessary to make and develop relationships with new contacts and promote something of value.

 Networking skills are beneficial in every step of the job search and—depending on the career field you're entering—could be essential within your job.